Courmayeur – September 16 2014

 I eventually decided on a training plan and stuck to it, unsure of whether it would be the right approach or not: the only way to find out was by trial and error and I figured I’d have to adapt depending on how I was feeling and responding to the training.
 On April 21 I finally went back to the trails and started hiking roughly 50 Km every Saturday with 20 to 35 Km jobs on Sundays.
 During the week, I’d put in another 30 to 50 Km, with 440.77 Km in July and a peak weeks of around 140 Km.
 Probably too much for my body and ended up having to taper drastically starting mid-August due to fatigue and problems with my legs and especially the ankles.

 On January 7 I had weighed myself and got shocked at my weight.
-The flow of whiskey and junk food that ensued my 100-miler in December 2016 got me heavier than I ever remember being in my life: close to 90 kilos!
-I was ashamed to have let myself get in such poor shape in such a short time!
-Weight loss was inevitably turned into another goal as it’s considered a predictor of performance!
+The flow of whiskey and junk food that ensued my 100-miler in December 2016 had gotten me heavier than I ever remembered being in my life: close to 90 kilos!
+I was ashamed to have let myself get in such poor shape in such a short time.
+Weight loss was inevitably turned into another goal as it’s considered a predictor of performance.
 Besides, you’d have to be insane to bring extra weight across the highest massifs in the Alps…

 Even if I knew my training could have been better or better distributed, I had no remorse and no regret about it.
-I had given all I could and once the going would get tough, I knew I the obsessive preparation would give me the confidence needed to get me through the rough moments!
+I still didn’t know if it had been the right training but had given all I could: that’s all I needed to know!
+Once the going would get tough, the obsessive preparation would give me the confidence I needed to get me through the rough moments!

 I knew training in the Wicklow mountains wouldn’t get me adapted to altitudes of the Tor.
 Terrain specificity was also limited considering the hours long alpine climbs or descents on technical trails.
 I knew this would be a limitation but there’s rarely such a thing as perfect preparation.
-Together with a few hundred other runners who didn’t live close from the Alps, I would have to deal with it!
+Together with a few hundred other runners who didn’t live close from the Alps, I would have to deal with it.
 After all the Tor Des Geants wasn’t about showing up at the start line perfectly trained to enjoy the views.
-The goal was to endure the difficulties and smash through and beyond all the mental and physical boundaries!
+The goal was to endure the difficulties and smash through my mental and physical boundaries!

 Courmayeur – September 7-9 2017

 The excitement the days before the race was far greater than I had predicted.
-I had managed to sleep 3 hours on the Thursday night, then 4 on Friday thanks to a few grappa shots, and eventually 3 hours the night before the race thanks to a sleeping pill I manage to get from Leanne, one of the Irish runners who has already completed the TDG the previous year!
-I should have seen it coming but instead completely underestimated the the point to which the TDG would get to me… it would be just another of the many mistake made during my 167-week long adventure to the Tor Des Geants start line!
+I had managed to sleep 3 hours on the Thursday night, then 4 on Friday thanks to a few Grappa shots, and eventually 3 hours the night before the race thanks to a sleeping pill I managed to get from one of the Irish runners who had already completed the TDG the previous year.
+I should have seen it coming but instead completely underestimated the the point to which the TDG would get to me… it would be just another of the many mistakes made during my 167-week long adventure to the Tor Des Geants start line.
 I told myself the next time, I would make sure to show up with sleeping pills powerful enough to put down a horse!
-In any case, I most runners would All said and done, it didn’t really matter!
+All said and done, it didn’t really matter!